Internal medicine

-Internal medicine or general internal medicine (in Commonwealth nations) is the medical specialty dealing with the prevention, diagnosis, and treatment of internal diseases.
-Doctors specializing in internal medicine are called internists, or physicians (without a modifier) in Commonwealth nations.
-Internists are medical specialists that are skilled in the management of patients who have undifferentiated or multi-system disease processes.
-Internists care for hospitalized (inpatient) and ambulatory (outpatient) patients and may play a major role in teaching and research.
-Internists are qualified physicians with postgraduate training in internal medicine and should not be confused with "interns", a term for doctors in their first year of residency training.
+Internal medicine, also known as general medicine in Commonwealth nations, is a medical specialty for medical doctors focused on the prevention, diagnosis, and treatment of diseases in adults.
+Its namesake stems from "treatment of diseases of the internal organs".
+Practitioners of internal medicine are referred to as internists in North America and physicians in Britain and most Commonwealth nations.
+Internists possess specialized skills in managing patients with undifferentiated or multi-system disease processes.
+They provide care to both hospitalized (inpatient) and ambulatory (outpatient) patients and often contribute significantly to teaching and research.
+Internists are qualified doctors who have undergone postgraduate training in internal medicine, and should not be confused with "interns", a term commonly used for a medical doctor who has obtained a medical degree but does not yet have a license to practice medicine unsupervised.

-Internal medicine and family medicine are often confused as equivalent in the United States and Commonwealth nations (see below).
+In the United States and Commonwealth nations, there is often confusion between internal medicine and family medicine, with people mistakenly considering them equivalent.

-Because internal medicine patients are often seriously ill or require complex investigations, internists do much of their work in hospitals.
+Internists primarily work in hospitals, as their patients are frequently seriously ill or require extensive medical tests.
 Internists often have subspecialty interests in diseases affecting particular organs or organ systems.
-The certification process along with the list of possible sub-specialties vary around the world.
+The certification process and available subspecialties may vary across different countries.

-Internal medicine is also a specialty within clinical pharmacy and veterinary medicine.
+Additionally, internal medicine is recognized as a specialty within clinical pharmacy and veterinary medicine.